A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Learn to Prune

 \subsection{Graph Neural Network based Pruning}

-Any network can be viewed as a graph.
-GraphPruning \cite{zhang2022graph} applies graph convolution to model compression for the first time.
-Specifically, GraphPruning designs a graph aggregator $G$ with weights $\mathbf{\theta}_{G}$ combined with the Fully Connected (FC) layers to generate the weights $\mathbf{w} = (\mathbf{w}^{(1)},\mathbf{w}^{(2)},...,\mathbf{w}^{(L)})$ of the Pruned Network as follow:
+Any network can be viewed as a graph. \citet{zhang2022graph} propose a method called GraphPruning for model compression.
+Specifically, GraphPruning designs a graph aggregator $G$ with weights $\mathbf{\theta}_{G}$, combined with the Fully Connected (FC) layers, to generate the weights $W = (w^{(1)},w^{(2)},...,w^{(L)})$ of the ``Pruned Network'' as follows:

-where $b_{i}\in R^{1\times 7}$ denotes the embedding features of $i$-th node, $n_i$ is the $i$-th column of output with the graph aggregator, $\theta_{i}$ is the weights of the $i$th FC layer, and $\mathbf{w}^{(i)}$ is the weights of the $i$-th pruned layer of the pruned network.
-Then the pruned network is fully trained on the dataset.
-Herein, the graph aggregator is responsible for extracting high-level features for each node, while each FC layer is used to generate reasonable weights for the pruned network.
-Afterward, the best configuration of the pruned network under computational constraints is searched by RL methods, during which the weights of the graph aggregator and FCs are not updated.
+where $b_{i}\in R^{1\times 7}$ denotes the embedding features of the $i$-th node, $n_i$ is the $i$-th column of the output with the graph aggregator, $\theta_{i}$ are the weights of the $i$th FC layer, and $w^{(i)}$ are the weights of the $i$-th pruned layer of the pruned network.
+Then, the ``Pruned Network'' is fully trained.
+The graph aggregator is responsible for extracting high-level features for each node, while each FC layer is used to generate reasonable weights for the ``Pruned Network''.
+Afterward, the best configuration of the ``Pruned Network'' under computational constraints is searched by RL methods, during which the weights of the graph aggregator and FCs are not updated.